Champagne Bollinger - Brut Grande Année 2007

 Nose

 Beautifully complex.
-Initial nose of fresh almonds, followed by aromas of yellow fruits reminiscent of peach and mango; roasted and toasted notes accompanied by hints of dried citrus and pink grapefruit.
+The initial aroma is of fresh almonds, followed by notes of yellow-fleshed fruits reminiscent of peach and mango; roasted and toasted notes accompanied by hints of dried citrus and pink grapefruit.

-A beautiful aromatic range with honeyed aromas and a finely chalky texture; notes of candied lemon and lovely bitter notes on the finish, with great freshness.
+It has a beautiful aromatic depth with honeyed notes and a delicately chalky texture; hints of candied lemon and lovely bitter notes on the finish, along with great freshness.

 Serve